amdw/enginecloud/README.md

     engines](https://www.chessprogramming.org/UCI#GUIs).
 All my testing was done
     using [HIARCS Chess Explorer](https://www.hiarcs.com/chess-explorer.html),
     but there are plenty of free and open source options.
-- Sufficient [Google Compute Engine quota](https://cloud.google.com/compute/quotas) to run the types of VM you want.
-The quota you get with a free trial account or a newly set up account should be sufficient for basic experiments with Stockfish, but for machine types with more CPU cores or GPUs, you will need to obtain additional quota.

 All shell commands are run from the root of this repository unless otherwise stated.